SAGEM: Early years

 In 1924, 25-year-old French businessman Marcel Môme founded the Société d’Applications Générales de l’Électricité et de la Mécanique (SAGEM).
 Môme would be a key figure for the business in its first four decades, and remained at the head of the company until 1962.
 Based in Paris, SAGEM specialized in mechanical engineering.
 Early products included electrical components, power distribution equipment, cameras, projectors, and other equipment.
 A key early customer of SAGEM was the French tyre manufacturer Michelin, for whom the company produced numerous tools and other equipment.
 The firm also chose to market its products to the defense industry.

 In 1942, following a request from the French Ministry of Telecommunications, SAGEM developed a new communication system, the telex printer.
 This product marked the company's move toward a larger involvement in the telecommunications sector.
 After the Second World War, the company became increasingly involved in France's defense and aeronautical industries.
 In 1961, SAGEM was selected to provide the inertial navigation systems for France's first ballistic missiles, as well as the optical and navigation systems for the first ballistic missile submarines.
 The company maintained its focus on the defense industry even after the retirement of Môme.
 Robert Labarre took over the leadership role from Môme as SAGEM's second president, remaining in this role until 1987.

-Although primarily a defense contractor in the post-war era, SAGEM also developed telecommunications products, including a range of telex machines and becoming the world's number two manufacturer in the category.
+Although primarily a defence contractor in the post-war era, SAGEM also developed telecommunications products, including a range of telex machines and becoming the world's number two manufacturer in the category.
 SAGEM's management emphasised the importance of research and development, enabling it to capture a leading role in communications technology during the early 1980s, when it released the next generation of screen-based telex machines.